 Let’s start again.
 Since forever, big car companies have relentlessly combatted Anglians winning titles with a budget of approximately a nickel and a dime.
 Renault being the leader, everyone started to spend millions to acquire the ultimate weapon: the turbocharged engine.
 A supercharged power unit is smaller, more compact, more powerful (in theory).
 But that’s a very advanced technology and it requires lots of money.

-FISA and FOCA were bound to conflict.
+FISA and FOCA were bound to go to war.
 Balestre is kind of worried about safety but this would mean a major change in the regulations, leading to a cost explosion.
-FOCA-affiliated teams just start to get rich, they don’t want to roll with turbocharged engines because it’s too expensive, let alone with a radical rethinking of how to build a car…
+FOCA-affiliated teams are just starting to get rich, they don’t want to roll with turbocharged engines because it’s too expensive, let alone a radical rethinking of how to build a car…

 From 1979 to 1980, Balestre is messing with the FOCA.
 The Frenchman tries to break the agreements with the race organisers and he imposes his own technical regulation without the teams consent.
-The last straw comes shortly after.
-Drivers are now obliged to attend a pre-race briefing.
+The last straw comes after drivers are forced to attend a pre-race briefing.
 Obviously, FOCA drivers boycott the whole thing.
 In response, Balestre puts his finger where it hurts the most: the wallet.

-“You get a fine, You get a fine, You get a fine!”
+“You get a fine, you get a fine, you get a fine!”
 Just like Oprah, the FISA fines everyone.
-But the tickets are always payed by the team principals!
+But the tickets are payed by the team principals!
 Then, Balestre threatens the deserters.
 If they don’t pay themselves, they will be banned.
 They don’t pay so they are banned during the Spanish Grand Prix!

 Following this cataclysmic news, the practice sessions are cancelled.
 Williams and Brabham mechanics play football on the circuit main straight during this spare time.
 The next day, the FISA and the grandees leave Jarama.
 Ecclestone has won this battle, however the race will not count for the championship.
 The FOCA is not impressed.
 Next race is in France, in Balestre territory, so Ecclestone wants to boycott.
 Then, we’re going to FOCA-affiliated Silverstone and this time, it’s the FISA that could not show up!